Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 3. Organization of the Corporation

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.
-The Corporation shall further be organized as a confederation of Cultic Priesthoods and the Ministerial Priesthood.
+The Corporation shall further be organized as a confederation of Cultic Priesthoods, the Ministerial Priesthood, and the Patres Familias.

-Priesthood shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.
+The appointment to any position or to Membership of the Corporation and of the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

 ## 4. Board of Directors